-My fitness tracker wristband registered 22,576 steps the first day of last month’s Kitchen and Bath Show in Las Vegas—roughly 12 miles for me.
+My fitness tracker wristband registered 22,576 steps the first day of the Kitchen and Bath Show in Las Vegas—roughly 12 miles for me.
 But who’s counting when you’re on a treasure hunt for smart design?
 Overall, our editors noticed an upbeat mood as manufacturers focused on modern styles, innovative technology and handcrafted finishes.
 In detail, there was more brass, mixed metals, LED lighting inside cabinets and gray finishes.
 Here are a few finds we especially liked:

 1. Wisconsin-based Kohler didn’t look too far afield for its agricultural-inspired Whitehaven Hayridge sink.
 The apron front’s textured lines mimic crop rows and the farming landscape.

 2. Sister brands Electrolux and Frigidaire introduced three smart appliances.
 Electrolux’s new stainless dishwasher boasts improved water distribution to cut the cycle to 30 minutes flat.
 Frigidaire’s Gallery Double Wall Ovens preheat in a zippy six minutes, and its FlexAbility freezer can switch between refrigerator and freezer with the flip of a switch.

 3. Masterbrand’s cabinet lines seemingly had something for everyone.
 The Omega brand, started by craftsmen decades ago in a quaint Iowa barn, reimagined walnut with a dramatic horizontal grain structure on new Tarin slab doors.
 The Decora line showcased a clever bath mirror with side pull-out shelves that let users access items without interrupting their looking-glass view.